ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Currently, there are few formally structured interview programs that are widely used. e one that does come up fairly regularly is called

- topgrading,* which refers to at least two different things: the topgrading method and the topgrading interview. e topgrading method (ctohb. com/topgrading) is an entire book hiring methodology that was purport - edly developed by General Electric in the 1980s/90s and written about in Verne Harnish s *Scaling Up*. e topgrading interview (ctohb.com/inter - view), which I call the culture interview, is a specific interview agenda, style, and structure designed to learn about a candidate s background and cultural fit.
+ topgrading,* which refers to at least two different things: the topgrading method and the topgrading interview. e topgrading method (ctohb. com/topgrading) is an entire book hiring methodology that was purport - edly developed by General Electric in the 1980s/90s and written about in Verne Harnish's *Scaling Up*. e topgrading interview (ctohb.com/inter - view), which I call the culture interview, is a specific interview agenda, style, and structure designed to learn about a candidate s background and cultural fit.

 As formally designed, the topgrading interview walks a candidate through their employment history and asks the same set of questions about each of the candidate s prior few roles.
 Depending on the candidate s his - tory and how long they spent at their past few roles, you should cover any - where from two to five past positions.
 You want to capture a long enough period of time to try and identify trends and see growth, but also not keep the candidate in the interview for three hours discussing internships they had in college twenty years ago.